Find Affordable College Courses

 Laramie, WY

 The excellent programs at University of Wyoming helped the school earn the #5 place on this year’s ranking of the best communication and journalism schools in the Rocky Mountains Region .
-UW is a fairly large public school located in the remote town of Laramie.
+UW is a large public school located in the town of Laramie.

-University of Colorado Denver/Anschutz Medical Campus landed the #7 spot in the 2023 rankings for the best value communication and journalism programs.
-CU Anschutz is a very large public school located in the city of Denver.
+University of Colorado Denver/Anschutz Medical Campus ranked #7 on this year’s Best Value Communication & Journalism Schools in the Rocky Mountains Region list.
+CU Anschutz is a fairly large public school located in the city of Denver.

 CU Anschutz also claimed a spot on our Best Communication & Journalism Schools in the Rocky Mountains Region list.
 It’s in the top 20% of all schools in this category.